watersalesman/aura-botnet/README.md

 Database
 ---
-The Django server is currently configured with a simple setup for mysql.
+The Django server is currently configured for use with mysql/mariadb.
 The current configuration can be changed in the *settings.py* file under `django-server/aura`.
 You would, of course, need to setup the database on your machine.
-You may wish to switch use postgresql, or even sqlite instead; this easy to do thanks to Django's database API.
+You may wish to use postgresql, or even sqlite instead; this easy to do thanks to Django's portable database API.
 More information on configuring this and the admin console can be found in the following [tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial02/) and [documentation](https://docs.djangoproject.com/en/1.11/ref/databases/).